 Now, raid the spice rack.
 Add plenty of salt, and then layer flavors on top of that with a bold heart and a generous hand.
 I love adding garlic powder, onion powder, and paprika.
 This is a great place for any genre of spicy ground pepper, hot ground mustardseed, thyme, sage, wasabi powder, ground-up dried shrimp — go wild, layer flavors, take risks!
 The world is your block of tofu, and you get to season it as loudly as you like.
 Just don’t use anything that will leave big pieces in the bowl — you want a consistent, fine, powdery texture.

 Step Three: Toss to coat.
 Ugh, you guys know how much I hate the phrase “toss to coat.”
-Why, you ask?
+Why?
 Literally no reason, I’m just a grouch.

 Anyway, toss your tofu in the flour mixture to thoroughly coat it on all sides.
 I recommend working in batches here — throw in a few pieces of tofu at a time, tosstosstoss, and remove to a plate.
 This will keep the tofu pieces from ignoring the flour in favor of sticking to each other.
 If you’re doing slices instead of cubes, just turn them over in the flour a few times until they’re evenly coated.
 It’s okay if they’re a little gummy on the outside, don’t get your blood pressure up about it.

 Step Four: Pan time.
 In a high-sided pan, heat a small amount of olive (or similarly neutral) oil.
-I promise you don’t need a lot, and if you use too much, the tofu will soak it right up and get greasy.
+I promise you don’t need a lot.
 You just need enough to fully coat the bottom of the pan.
 Keep more nearby, because you’ll need to add more to the pan as you work.

 Once the oil is good and hot, drop in several pieces of tofu.
 Be conservative with how many pieces you fry at once — every time you add cold food to a pan, you cool the pan down, and a nice hot pan is the key to a crisp fry-job.
 Work in several batches.
 When the tofu is ready to turn over, it will come away from the pan easily.
 Fry until all your tofu is crisp and golden-brown.